Al Sieber & U.S. Troops vs. Na-ti-o-tish’s Apaches

 Describing the opinion of the time, Dan Thrapp, Sieber’s biographer, wrote, “Killing Indians was the dirty climax of the exciting sport of hunting them.”
 This sentiment applied to the Apache warrior side of the equation as well.

-Many modern day readers are puzzled and disturbed by the Apache scouts hunting their own kind, but their warrior class, perhaps even more so than the “Americans,” loved the exciting sport of hunting.
+Many modern-day readers are puzzled and disturbed by the Apache scouts hunting their own people, but their warrior class, perhaps even more so than the “Americans,” loved the exciting sport of hunting.
 The “dirty climax” just came with the territory.

-Before the Big Dry Wash fight, Col. Evans and Lt.
-Morgan’s scouts advised them that the hostiles were too far ahead.
+Before the Big Dry Wash fight, Maj.
+Andrew W. Evans and Lt.
+George Morgan’s scouts advised them that the hostiles were too far ahead.
 “Sieber, in his abrupt way, started them along pronto,” Morgan wrote.